MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P1_7_Segment/README.md

 # Interfacing the EP4CE6 FPGA board with a 4-digit 7-segment display

 ## Task
 - Implementing a 0000 to 9999 counter on an FPGA and displaying the counts on a 7-segment display.
+- The counter increments every second and rolls over to 0000 after 9999.

 ## Tools
 - EP4CE6E22C8N Cyclone IV FPGA development board